EliotHyenne/Microbit-Draw/README.md

 This is a fun Python program for the Microbit alowing the user to draw by using the built-in accelerometer and LED screen.

 **How to install**:
-- Download and drag the .hex file to your Microbit.
+- Download and drag the .hex file to your Microbit folder on your computer.

 **Controls**:
 - Use the accelerometer to move the LED 'cursor' on the Microbit around.